anforaProject/documentation/docs/development.md

 The base url of the server is defined in the `.env` file under the name `VUE_APP_CLIENT_DOMAIN`.
 By default it points to `https://anfora.social`.
 While this instance is up you can use the API of this server.

-4. To run the development server you can run
+4. To run the development server you can type

         yarn serve